-Find out what you need to do if you supply goods and services that are exempt from VAT and how these affect the amount of VAT you can reclaim on your purchases.
+Find out what to do if you supply goods and services that are exempt from VAT and how these affect the amount of VAT you can reclaim on your purchases.

 Some goods and services are exempt from VAT.
-If all of the goods and services you sell are exempt, your business is exempt and you won’t be able to register for VAT.
-This means you can’t reclaim any VAT on your business purchases or expenses.
+If all the goods and services you sell are exempt, your business is exempt and you will not be able to register for VAT.
+This means you cannot reclaim any VAT on your business purchases or expenses.

 If you are VAT-registered and incur VAT on any items that will be used to make exempt supplies, you are classed as partly exempt.